aces/Loris-MRI/docs/python/Tooling.md

 ## Virtual environment

 LORIS-MRI uses a Python virtual environment to manage its execution context and dependencies.
 To activate the virtual environment, use the command `source environment` in the LORIS-MRI root directory.
-The dependencies of the virtual environment are listed in the `install/requirements/requirements.txt` file.
+The dependencies of the virtual environment are listed in the `pyproject.toml` file.

 ## Configuration